corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 * List all signers currently configured.
 * Get zone material relating to the signer service.

-### Sign an Identity manager certificate
+### Sign an Identity Manager certificate

-When you sign Identity manager certficate requests using the CLI, you  need to include the ID of the request you are signing.
+When you sign Identity Manager certficate requests using the CLI, you  need to include the ID of the request you are signing.

 **Sample command structure**